Efesencan/BU-Cloud-Computing/README.md

   * return all information as JSON for future implementation

 * A frontend option, "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment that programmatically chooses the best environment for a plug-in.
-  * Pass any errors from backend to the frontend
+  * Pass any errors from the backend to the frontend

 Design Implication and Discussion:

 * Python and Django are also intensively used in the ChRIS project backend.
-By using the same Django library, it is easier to implement and maintain the code.
+Using the same Django library makes it easier to implement and maintain the code.

 ## 5. Acceptance criteria

 Minimum viable product:

-* Having a command line interface tool to show the details of the compute resources, plu-ins, pipelines
+* Having a command-line interface tool to show the details of the compute resources, plug-ins, pipelines
 * Requirement checking of a plug-in to determine whether the intended compute environment satisfies the plug-ins needs.
 * Access the plug-ins of environment specs from the backend via the REST API